 - emission of greenhouse gases;

-- generation of waste; and
+- waste generation; and

 - use of energy, water, manufactured products, and natural resources.

 To address key issues of environmental concern and to minimise its environmental impact, Fasanara is committed to implementing actions at different levels.

 1.Firm-level actions